-Keeping Children Safe in Education Sept 2021 Annex A outlines risks as below:
+Keeping Children Safe in Education Sept 2022 Annex A will be provided at induction, read and understood by all staff/volunteers outlining risk as below:

 28.2 Children and the Court system.
 Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.